NJSchueni/NJSchueni/README.md

 - 👋 Hi, I’m @NJSchueni
 - 👀 I’m interested in Gaming
 - 🌱 I’m currently learning Informatic
-- 💞️ I’m looking to collaborate on Waifus

 <!---
 NJSchueni/NJSchueni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.